RobZombie9043/shinretro/README.md

 Modified for touch input control (WIP)
 - Home, Collections, Games pages - done
 - Settings page - to do
-- Header - done
+- Header controls - done
-- Footer - to do
+- Footer controls - to do
+- Filter controls - to do
 - Navigation Sounds - to do

 ***